-In the first part of this series, we discussed how Brain is the costliest component in the limited budget that the metaphorical God has, to help his creations survive the destructive forces of nature.
+In a previous article, we discussed how Brain is the costliest component in the limited budget that the metaphorical God has, to help his creations survive the destructive forces of nature.
 And it’s really worth the cost.
 Brain has really driven non – genetic adaptation and has served as a wormhole that shrunk the timeline of evolution from millions of years to couple of days.
-If you haven’t read the first part, please click here.
+If you haven’t read that article, please click here.

 Cells evolved when they connected

 Life has always been all about connections and co-ordinations.
 When life started on earth, the earliest organisms were composed on just one cell.
 At first there were prokaryotes.
 A prokaryotic cell represented simplest form in the ladder of evolution.
 A cell was laced with a book of instructions (the genome), a pair of spectacles (the ribosomes) to read the book and a set of chemicals that can be used to generate energy and do what is written in the book.
 But here the cell was practically responsible independently to organize the chemicals it has, generate energy and adapt to the external threats.

 A prokaryote is like an entrepreneur who has just ventured into the business with limited budget and support.
 He is the owner of his business, but he is also the laborer, the accountant and the cleaner.

 Then came the advanced level businessmen- the eukaryotes!
 Rather than trying to do everything on its own, a eukaryote hires services of workers known as “organelles”.
 There is a specific specialized organelle for each kind of work.